 - Meaningful Name: His name means Ghost Helper.

 - More Dakka: His Spirit Shotgun.
 Also spammed a bunch of weaker Spirit Guns at Yomi to break his Deflector Shields while mixing his Spirit and Demon Energy together.

 - Otaku: Of Combat Sports.
 Botan baited him to going on the case of tracking down Rando with front row seat tickets in the Tokyo Dome.

 - Power Limiter: The Spirit Cuffs Genkai gave him.
 It forces him remain in full Spirit Power and full physical strength 24/7 if he even wants to move.
 This is similar to how athletes who train in aerobics for extensive periods of time experience heightened states of rest: heart and respiratory rate are much lower than that of a normal person.

-- Power Makes Your Hair Grow: When Yusuke temporarily gets possessed by his ancestor awakening his Mazoku form, he gets long unkempt hair down below his waist, among other cosmetic changes and then proceeds to curp-stomp Sensui.
+- Power Makes Your Hair Grow: When Yusuke temporarily gets possessed by his ancestor awakening his Mazoku form, he gets long unkempt hair down below his waist, among other cosmetic changes, and then proceeds to curp-stomp Sensui.

-- Psychic Static: He was able to beat Murota's "Wiretap" ability by repeating the way he planned on punching him over and over in his head, and then knocking him out just through the reverberations from his fist in the air.
+- Psychic Static: He was able to beat Murota's "Wiretap" ability by repeating the way he planned on punching him over and over in his head, and then knocking him out just through the shockwave from his fist in the air.